-As is the case whenever we discuss the AirPods Pro, I implore you to only buy them if you have an iPhone.
-Otherwise, you’ll miss out on a lot of the features that make these pricey buds worth over $200.
-They are a very good pair of true wireless noise cancelling earbuds with nice sound quality and effective ANC, but so are the Samsung Galaxy Buds Pro.
+As is the case whenever we discuss the AirPods Pro, we implore you to only buy it if you have an iPhone.
+Otherwise, you’ll miss out on a lot of the features that make this pricey pair of buds worth over $200 USD.
+It is a very good pair of true wireless noise canceling earbuds with nice sound quality and effective ANC, but so are the Samsung Galaxy Buds Pro.

-In a similar way, however, the Galaxy Buds Pro are only fully suited to those with Samsung Galaxy devices.
-Their exclusivity is slightly less extreme, however, because their companion app provides access to the majority of its features to anybody with a smartphone.
+Similar to how the AirPods Pro is only really suited to iPhone users, the Galaxy Buds Pro is only fully suited to those with Samsung Galaxy devices.
+Its exclusivity is slightly less extreme, however, because its companion app provides access to the majority of its features to anybody with a smartphone.

 What should you get instead of the Samsung Galaxy Buds Pro and Apple AirPods Pro?

 If you want to save a few bucks and get a great Galaxy Buds Pro alternative, invest in the Samsung Galaxy Buds 2.
 This pair of buds has better noise canceling than the Galaxy Buds Pro and features a very similar design.
 Unlike the AirPods Pro and Galaxy Buds Pro, the Samsung Galaxy Buds 2 lacks any kind of 3D sound and has a less impressive IPX2 rating.
 Still, for about $150 USD, you can’t go wrong here.

 The Sony WF-1000XM4 is a great AirPods Pro alternative, offering great active noise canceling and 360 Reality Audio, which is very similar to Apple’s Spatial Audio.
 What’s more, the Sony earbuds has an IPX4 rating and comes with three sizes of polyurethane foam ear tips.